-Assign learners End unit assessment as homework.
+Assign learners End of unit assessment as homework.
 Ensure that you check the learners work before the next lesson.

 - 1. Rivers, lakes and swamps

 - 2. Permanent rivers

 - Temporary rivers

-- · Intermittent rivers
+- Intermittent rivers

-- 3. Drainage map of Rwanda

-- Water is important for good health.
+- 3. Drainage map of Rwanda - 4. - Water is important for good health.
 Our body needs about 8 glasses of clean and safe water every day - Rwanda gets water for domestic and industrial use such as irrigation and hydroelectric power production - Water bodies are natural habitats for a variety of unique plants and animals.
 They form tourist attraction sites for recreation.
 Sport fishing, and boat racing are also practised. - Lake Kivu modifies the climatic conditions of the adjacent areas.
 Sea breezes and convectional rainfall are common. - The water bodies provide natural route ways to transport goods and peoples and linking Rwanda to the neighbouring countries. - Swamps provide an important function of water treatment and purification and serve as sources of water for lakes.
 They connect rivers in the country such as Kamiranzovu in Nyungwe and Rugezi in Burera.
-The swamps also help in ground water recharge. - Water bodies form major inland fresh water fisheries which is a source of food, and income for families and communities. - Some lakes are sources of
+The swamps also help in ground water recharge. - Water bodies form major inland fresh water fisheries which is a source of food, and income for families and communities.

-- minerals.
-For example, methane gas is mined from Lake Kivu which is a source of energy. - Sand and clay scooped around the water bodies is used in building and construction.

-- Developing and maintaining strategic boreholes, traditional dug wells, water pans and supply lines to improve access to water. - Increasing capture and storage of rainwater to ensure availability of water during the dry season, particularly roof
+- Sand and clay scooped around the water bodies is used in building and construction. - 5. - Developing and maintaining strategic boreholes, traditional dug wells, water pans and supply lines to improve access to water. - Increasing capture and storage of rainwater to ensure availability of water during the dry season, particularly roof harvesting at household level.

-- harvesting at household level. - Organising focused awareness campaign that simplifies the need for sustainable use of water resources, in a language that is clearer to people particularly those in rural areas. - Involving water users including gender groups, administrators and non-governmental organisations in water resource management. - Enforcing laws against destruction of water resources.
+- Organising focused awareness campaign that simplifies the need for sustainable use of water resources, in a language that is clearer to people particularly those in rural areas. - Involving water users including gender groups, administrators and non-governmental organisations in water resource management. - Enforcing laws against destruction of water resources.